What Does the Liver Do? Understanding Its Key Functions

 - Cirrhosis — With cirrhosis, there is permanent scarring of the liver.
 Blood flow to the liver is completely blocked.
 Cirrhosis is serious and can lead to liver failure.

-- Liver cancer – Cancer cells can grow in the liver as a result of inflammation and liver damage.
-Liver cancer is also known as hepatocellular carcinoma.
+- Liver cancer — Cancer cells can grow in the liver as a result of inflammation and liver damage.
+Liver cancer is also known as hepatocellular carcinoma, named for the hepatocellular tissue where it originates.

-- Liver failure – The liver is no longer functioning.
-A liver transplant is needed in order to survive.
+- Liver failure — The liver is no longer functioning.
+A liver transplant from a deceased or living donor is needed in order to survive.

 The liver is truly an extraordinary organ.
-We all need a healthy liver in order to live.1
+We all need a healthy liver — and healthy liver functions — in order to live.1

 Keeping your liver healthy involves eating a balanced diet, getting regular exercise, consuming moderate to no alcohol, and avoiding illicit drugs.
-Get vaccinated for hepatitis A and B to prevent viral infections.
+Getting vaccinated for hepatitis A and B can help prevent viral infections.
 Stay on top of regular health checkups to monitor your liver health, especially if you have comorbidities like obesity or type 2 diabetes.2

 Join the conversation